duttaoindril/Events-Manager/README.md

   - Save the password as `postgres`; I realize this is very insecure, this is just for server connection configuration.
   - Exit with: `\q`
 - Restore data from dump into created database: `psql recharge < data.pgdump`
-- Index and Cluster the events and locations tables:
+- Enter PSQL Console `psql -U vagrant -d recharge` again and Index and Cluster the events and locations tables:
-  - Events Table start_date and end_date Btree Index:
+  - Create the Events Table start_date and end_date B tree Index and cluster:
     `CREATE INDEX start_end_time_btree
         ON public.events USING btree
         (start_date DESC NULLS LAST, end_date DESC NULLS LAST) TABLESPACE pg_default;`
     `ALTER TABLE public.events
         CLUSTER ON start_end_time_btree;`
+    `CLUSTER events USING start_end_time_btree;`
   - If the primary order of traversal of events would be start_date and/or end_date of events, I’d strongly suggest creating a clustered btree index on start_date and/or end_date.
 The way I am doing the main event query, clustering it orders rows once and negates the need for an `ORDER BY` in every subsequent query, and it can simply become a paginated `LIMIT` and `OFFSET` query, as such: `SELECT * FROM events LIMIT n OFFSET (p-1)*n;` where n is number of items per page, and p is the page number.
   - Locations Table Events ID Hash Index:
     `CREATE INDEX events_id_hash